 As of December 31, 2014, our Nominating, Compensation and Planning Committee consisted of Ms. Shannon, and Messrs.
 Baribault, Laney and Ryan, each of whom is independent under the rules of the NYSE, a "non-employee director" pursuant to Rule 16b-3 of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," and an "outside director" pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-Mr. Laney is the chair of the Nominating, Compensation and Planning Committee met seven times.
-Mr. Ryan's term as a director, and as a member of the Nominating, Compensation and Planning Committee, will expire at the Annual Meeting.
+Mr. Laney is the chair of the Nominating, Compensation and Planning Committee.
+During 2014, the Nominating, Compensation and Planning Committee met seven times.
+Mr. Ryan's term as a director, and as a member of the Nominating, Compensation and Planning Compensation and Planning Meeting.